scala/docs.scala-lang/sips/pending/_posts/2013-05-31-improved-lazy-val-initialization.md

 The CAS-based approaches (V4, V5 and V6) appear to offer the best performance here, being twice as fast than the current implementation (V1).

-The proposed solution with (V6) is 50% faster than the current lazy val implementation in the common case.
+The proposed solution with (V6) is 50% faster\[[19][19]\] than the current lazy val implementation in the contended case.
 This comes at a price of synchronizing on a global array of monitors, which may create contention between seemingly unrelated things.
 The more monitors that are created, the less is the probability of such contention.
 There's also a positive effect though, the reuse of global objects for synchronization allows the monitors on the instances containing lazy vals to not be expanded, saving on non-local memory allocation.
 The current implementation uses `8 * processorCount * processorCount` monitors and the benchmarks and by-hand study with "Vtune Amplifier XE" demonstrate that the positive effect dominates, introducing a 2% speedup\[[13][13]\].
 It’s worth mentioning that this is not a typical use-case that reflects a practical application, but rather a synthetic edge case designed to show the worst-case comparison demonstrating cache contention.

 The local lazy vals implementation is around 6x faster than the current version, as it eliminates the need for boxing and reduces the number of allocations from 2 to 1.

 The concrete micro-benchmark code is available as a GitHub repo \[[6][6]\].
 It additionally benchmarks many other implementations that are not covered in the text of this SIP, in particular it tests versions based on MethodHandles and runtime code generation as well as versions that use additional spinning before synchronizing on the monitor.
 For those wishing to reproduce the results, the benchmarking suite takes 90 minutes to run on contemporary CPUs.
 Enabling all the disabled benchmarks, in particular those that evaluate the `invokeDynamic` based implementation, will make the benchmarks take around 5 hours.

+The final result of those benchmarks is that amount proposed versions, the two that worth considering are (V4-general) and (V6).
+They both perform better than the current implementation in all the contended case.
+Specifically, in the contended case, V6 is 2 times fater than V1, while V4-general is 4 times faster.
+Unfortunately V4-general is 30% slower in the uncontended case than current implemetation(V1), while V6 is in the same ballpark, being up to 5% slower or faster depending on the setup of the benchmark.

+Based on this, we propose V6 to be used as default in future versions of Scala.

 ### Code size ###
 The versions presented in V2-V6 have a lot more complex implementation and this shows up the size of the byte-code.
 In the worst-case scenario, when the `<RHS>` value is a constant, the current scheme (V1) creates an initializer method that has a size of 34 bytes, while dotty creates a version that is 184 bytes long.
 Local optimizations present in dotty linker\[[14][14]\] are able to reduce this size down to 160 bytes, but this is still substantially more than the current version.